muhammadsaif1/Car-Connect/README.md

 - Choose car with or without a driver
 - Upload and verify NIC and license (stored locally)
 - Make and manage bookings
-- Works offline using Hive
+- Works offline using Sqlilite

 ### 🚘 Car Owner Features
 - Add, edit, or delete car listings